mariadb-corporation/MaxScale/Documentation/Reference/MaxCtrl.md

   --version         Show version number                                [boolean] --tls-passphrase  Password for the TLS private key                    [string] --help            Show help                                          [boolean]

+If no commands are given, maxctrl is started in interactive mode.
+Use `exit` to exit the interactive mode.
 ```

 ## list